Fajã de Lopo Vaz PRC04FLO

-From the building of the “Paços do Concelho” (Town Hall) of Lajes das Flores, by the Regional Road 1-2, go on until you find a sign indicating the detour to Fajã de Lopo Vaz, between kilometres 18 and 19.
-After entering the detour, proceed until you find the viewpoint at the end of the dead-end road, where you will find the beginning of the trail sign.
+From the Lajes das Flores City Hall, by the Regional Road 1-2, go on until the sign indicating the detour to Fajã de Lopo Vaz, between kilometres 18 and 19.
+After entering the detour, proceed until the viewpoint at the end of the dead-end road, where one can find the beginning of the trail sign.

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water.

-During the walk, one can see small waterfalls, bird species of the Azores and beautiful examples of endemic flora or some introduced species.
-A revealing aspect of anthropogenic action on this site is its microclimate, reputed as the hottest of Flores Island.
+You can see, during the walk, small waterfalls, bird species of the Azores and beautiful examples of endemic flora, as well as some introduced species.
+A revealing aspect of anthropogenic action on this site is its microclimate, reputed as the hottest of Flores.

 Begin the descent from the Fajã de Lopo Vaz Viewpoint along an alternating path of earth, cobblestone and stone steps, through endemic vegetation such as Erica azorica and Picconia azorica, and small water springs.
 After the first slope, there is a nook where water runs between specimens of Cryptomeria japonica and, a little further down, you can see the Ponta da Rocha Alta in front.
 At your right, sprout small waterfalls where blooms watercress (Nasturtium officinale).
 In the distance, you can observe the Fajã de Lopo Vaz.